 - Lobbying, Virginia League of Conservation Voters, and PEC at the State Level

 - Development 101 for non-profits: Where does the money come from?

 - The Farm at Sunnyside

 - Trip to Richmond, VA for a General Assembly House Tour

 - Charlottesville Downtown Mall Tour

 Mock Board of Supervisors Hearing.
-The PEC Land Use staff guided the fellows through a simulating hearing while addressing a current land use issue from the region.
-Each fellow took on the role of a land developer, concerned citizen, business owner, or a representative from an environmental advocacy group, the chamber of commerce, or the planning commission.
+The PEC land use staff guided the fellows through a simulated hearing while addressing a current land use issue from the region.
+Each fellow takes on the role of a land developer, concerned citizen, business owner, or a representative from an environmental advocacy group, the chamber of commerce, or the planning commission.
 PEC staff took on the role of the supervisors, deciding for or against the proposal based on the information presented.

 Mock Session at the Virginia House of Delegates.
 A full day was spent in Richmond learning how PEC works with state government to affect policy.
 They met with staff from the Virginia League of Conservation Voters and PEC’s chief lobbyist.
 They then spent the afternoon with the Deputy Clerk of Virginia’s House of Delegates, who described the legislative process and guided them through a mock session on the House floor.
 The fellows took on the role of elected officials and debated bills that were proposed in the most recent session.

 Benthic Macroinvertebrate Stream Sampling.
 The fellows got an up-close look at Thumb Run, a stream in the Rappahannock River Watershed where extensive work has been done to restore its once badly eroded banks and poor water quality.
 After a tour and discussion with the property owner, the fellows assessed the health of the stream by taking an inventory of the types and numbers of macroinvertebrates living on the streambed.